Obrifold del Pezzo surfaces in $\mathbb P^1 \times \mathbb P^1\times \mathbb P^1$ format: Introduction

-We construct biregular models of \emph{orbifold rigid del Pezzo} surfaces of codimension 4 whose equations can be induced from those of the Segre embedding \(\PI\into \P^7\), i.e. each family of surfaces can be obtained as quasilinear section of some ambient weighted \(\PI\) variety or some projective cone over it ~\cite{QS}.
-Our main aim is to construct biregular index models, however we also study and provide new weight models in codimension four.
+We construct biregular models of \emph{orbifold rigid del Pezzo} surfaces of codimension 4 in \(\P^6(w_i)\) whose equations can be induced from those of the Segre embedding \(\PI\into \P^7\), i.e. each family of surfaces can be obtained as quasilinear section(s) of some ambient weighted \(\PI\) variety or some projective cone over it ~\cite{QS}.
+Our main aim is to construct biregular index models, however, we also study and prove the existence of new weight models in \(\PI\) format.

 \begin{thm} (\textbf{Index models}) There exist at least five biregular index models of wellformed and quasismooth rigid del Pezzo surfaces in codimension 4; such that their images under their sub anti-canonical embeddings in \(\P^6(a,\ldots,g)\) can be described in terms of the equations of the Segre embedding of \(\PI \) in \(\P^7\).